 XGS-PON and NG-PON2 are both next-generation passive optical network (PON) technologies, however, they primarily differ in terms of their commercial adoption and technical capabilities.

-Presently, growth in passive optical network (PON) technology is being driven largely by XGS-PON deployments from fiber providers in North America, Europe, Middle East, and Africa (EMEA), and the Caribbean and Latin America (CALA).
+Presently, growth in PON technology is being driven largely by XGS-PON deployments from fiber providers in North America, Europe, Middle East, and Africa (EMEA), and the Caribbean and Latin America (CALA).
 In contrast, the commercial adoption of NG-PON2 has been limited to-date, with Verizon being one of the only notable exceptions pursuing NG-PON2 deployments.

 Verizon is building-out fiber across its footprint using NG-PON2 technology for: i) Fios, Verizon’s brand for its 100% fiber optic broadband service and ii) mobile backhaul, from its cell towers and small cell sites.

-At Verizon’s Investor Day 2022, the company touted the benefits of NG-PON2, including support for symmetrical speeds of up to 10 Gbps, efficiency, multi-purpose, and reliability.
+At Verizon’s recent Investor Day, the company touted the benefits of NG-PON2, including support for symmetrical speeds of up to 10 Gbps, efficiency, multi-purpose, and reliability.

 To this end, Verizon is able to deliver multi-gigabit symmetrical service that can support residential, small- and medium-sized businesses, large enterprises, and wireless customers on one fiber network.
 Therefore, instead of operating four physical networks, Verizon is operating one by leveraging NG-PON2 technology, which – in theory – leads to both capital expenditure and operational expense savings.